+If you have a classroom teacher who is willing to host you for fieldwork, please reach out to them directly.
 Your course professor can assist you with identifying appropriate placements.
-Also, you can ask for assistance in the Office of Educator Preparation.
+If you are having issues locating a fieldwork placement, you may ask for placement assistance by contacting the Office of Educator Preparation.

-Fieldwork requests for Kernan Elementary School in Utica and New York Mills Elementary School must be submitted to the Office of Educator Preparation in the Library Concourse (LC128).
+Fieldwork requests for the Utica City School District and New York Mills Elementary School must be submitted to the Office of Educator Preparation in the Library Concourse (LC128).